Turning Parenting Fails Into Growth Opportunities

 Neglecting yourself can lead to common parent fails

 If you struggle with self-care because you believe your needs aren’t as important, you feel like you don’t deserve it, or because of underlying mental health conditions, you may consider connecting with a licensed therapist.
-They can offer scientifically supported strategies that may help you to attain a higher quality of life.
+They can offer scientifically supported strategies that may help you attain a higher quality of life.

 Undermining your partner (or allowing them to undermine you)

 Part of being a good husband, wife, or partner is to support your counterpart.
-When one parent makes a decision, it’s generally important for the other parent to support it.
+When one parent makes a decision, it’s generally crucial for the other parent to support it.
 Making an effort to do this can help couples to present a unified front to their children, reinforcing the idea of authority and proper boundaries in their daily lives.

 Parenting failure offers a chance to grow—for parents and children

-How to admit a parenting fail and apologize
+• Acknowledge the parenting fail and apologize

-Generally, parents play a pivotal role in children learning what merits an apology, how to take responsibility for their actions and how to apologize.
+Generally, parents play a pivotal role in children learning what merits an apology, how to take responsibility for their actions, and how to apologize.
 In the event of a parenting mistake, it can be helpful to admit that you aren’t perfect and apologize.
-This can promote an environment of resiliency, self-acceptance and self-forgiveness for your child to learn and thrive in.
+This can promote an environment of resiliency, self-acceptance, and self-forgiveness for your child to learn and thrive in.

-Take responsibility and try to make it right
+• Take responsibility and try to make it right

-Learn from parenting fails and do better next time
+• Learn from parenting fails and do better next time

 How online therapy can help parents in need

 Many parents can benefit from the extra support and guidance that may come from working with a licensed therapist.
-Developing healthy coping strategies to manage stress and building practical parenting skills to help overcome past mistakes can support parents moving forward in a healthy relationship with their children.
+Developing healthy coping strategies to manage stress and building practical parenting skills to help overcome past mistakes can support parents in creating a healthy relationship with their children.
 Virtual therapy through online providers like BetterHelp can make it possible to fit treatment conveniently into your busy day, via flexible options like phone, video call or online chat appointments.

 How therapy can help build parenting skills